Diagnosis and Treatment near Miami FL

 Diagnosing Kidney Cancer

-First, your Dr. Richard Levin will conduct a physical exam and discuss with you your medical history and current symptoms.
+First, Dr. Richard Levin will conduct a physical exam and discuss with you your medical history and current symptoms.
 If he thinks it warrants you getting an exam, he will most likely refer you to a radiologist to get a CT scan, PET scan, MRI or ultrasound.
 Other exams also include a biopsy, blood tests and a few others.
 Make sure you discuss your exam options with your urologist.

 CT and MRI exams are typically used to detect the staging of the cancer if it exists, where there are 4 staging groups of kidney cancer, with categories underneath.